haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_practical.md

 # Congratulations!
-You are now done with the first part of this Crash Course.
+You are now done with the first part of this course.
 How are you liking (Q)GIS so far?

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJOOGNoUGR6ZEhMcXB3S0tOIjp7In